CDKitchen, it's what's cooking online!

 Heat the olive oil in a Dutch oven over medium-high heat.
 Add the onions and bell peppers and cook, stirring frequently, until the vegetables are soft, about 10 minutes.

-Add the tomatoes, tomato sauce, water, potatoes, celery salt, garlic salt, garlic powder, hot sauce, and black pepper and mix well.
-Bring the chowder to a boil then reduce the heat to a simmer.
-Cover the pan and let the chowder simmer for 15 minutes.
+Add the tomatoes, tomato sauce, water, potatoes, celery salt, garlic salt, garlic powder, hot sauce, and black pepper, and mix well.
+Bring the chowder to a boil, then reduce the heat to a simmer.

 Add the shrimp, crab, and clams to the chowder.
-Cover the pan again and let cook for 5-10 minutes or until the shrimp is cooked and the crab and clams are heated through.
+Cover the pan again and let it cook for 5-10 minutes or until the shrimp is cooked and the crab and clams are heated through.

 Serve the chowder hot with saltine or oyster crackers.